jcai27/OptiProject/docs/usage.md

 ## 6. Extending the scaffold

-- **Instrumentation** — with PySCIPOpt installed, the framework now attaches a node-event handler and a no-op separator that record telemetry without altering the search.
+- **Instrumentation** — with PySCIPOpt installed, the framework attaches node and row event handlers that log telemetry without altering the search.
 Toggle them from the YAML `instrumentation` block or customize behaviour via `learning_branch_cut.instrumentation.scip_callbacks.CallbackOptions`.
+The `strong_branching` sub-block can be enabled to compute approximate strong-branching scores/labels directly in the telemetry logs, which downstream training uses instead of heuristic node outcomes.
 - **Solver integration** — extend `learning_branch_cut.instrumentation.scip_callbacks` or replace the included callbacks to stream richer node and cut features into the `TelemetryLogger`.
 - **Dataset tooling** — populate `InstanceDataset` with real microgrid traces; add samplers for generating synthetic scenarios.
 - **Learning tasks** — connect `ml.models` to logged data, train models, and feed predictions back through solver guardrails.